kdoore/CS2335-Gitbook/simple-dialog-prefab.md

       -Script must use a public List of strings that can be populated in the inspector, with new dialog each time the panel-prefab is used.

  ###Prefab GameObject: Hierarchy
  The image below shows the Hierarchy panel structure of these gameObjects.
 The DialogController.cs script is attached to the top-level panel object.
 The panel must also have a CanvasGroup component attached.
-In the Inspector panel: Add Component>Layout > CanvasGroup
+To add a CanvasGroup component, in the Inspector panel: Add Component>Layout > CanvasGroup

 ![](/assets/Screen Shot 2018-03-01 at 4.06.32 PM.png)

-The DialogText is anchored to 4 corners of it's parent, the SimpleDialogPanel.
-The NextButton is anchored to the bottom -right corner of the panel.
+The DialogText is anchored to 4 corners of its' parent, the SimpleDialogPanel.
+The NextButton is anchored to the bottom  corner of the panel (not shown here).

 ![](/assets/Screen Shot 2018-03-01 at 4.26.54 PM.png)